DOGE28/Zerto-Upgrade-Tutorial/README.md

 ![alt text](image-1.png)

 Follow the steps and make sure that your Windows ZVM can connect using the SA credentials.
 Once verified, you may move on to the next step.
-If you cannot get this method to connect, you will need to revist the permissions associated with the local SA account.
+If you cannot get this method to connect, you will need to revist the permissions associated with the local SA account for your database.

 ### IP Addresses